khanhduytran0/LiveContainer/README.md

 - Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!)
 - Codesigning is entirely bypassed (requires JIT), no need to sign your apps before installing.

+## Compatibility
+Unfortunately not all apps work in LiveContainer so we have a [compatibility list](https://github.com/khanhduytran0/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
+If they arent on this list.
+Then its likely going run.
+However, if it doesnt work please make a [github issue](https://github.com/khanhduytran0/LiveContainer/issues/new/choose) about it.

 ## Building
 ```
 export THEOS=/path/to/theos